-7.2.1 Fully imputed PIE distributions
+8.2.1 Fully imputed PIE distributions

 Individuals and trusts have the choice to include fully imputed PIE distributions in their tax return.
-Generally, if a distribution received from a listed PIE is imputed at a ratio of 28%, only investors on a marginal tax rate of lower than 28% will include this in their tax return to claim the excess imputation credits.
+Generally, if a distribution received from a listed PIE is imputed at a ratio of 28%, only investors on a marginal tax rate that is lower than 28% will include this in their tax return in order to claim the excess imputation credits.

-You should consult your tax adviser to confirm your marginal tax rate.
+You should consult your tax adviser to confirm your marginal income tax rate.
 Note that the inclusion of the PIE distribution and imputation credits may impact on your entitlement to Government credits such as Working for Families.